Nolan Gorman Player Props: Cardinals vs. Reds

-Nolan Gorman -- .147 average over his past 10 games -- will be in action for the St. Louis Cardinals versus the Cincinnati Reds, with Ben Lively on the mound, on June 9 at 8:15 PM ET.
+On Sunday, Nolan Gorman (batting .161 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
+First pitch is at 2:15 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Rangers.
+In his last game he had a hitless performance (0-for-1) against the Reds.

 Nolan Gorman Game Info & Props vs. the Reds